SEARCH

 which [Check] will qualify to

-For unsuccessful searches an INDEX value will be returned as zero, and GIVING values will be set to asterisks for alpha, or zero for numeric.
+For unsuccessful searches an INDEX value will be returned as zero, and GIVING values will be set to asterisks if alpha, or zero if numeric.

 Using binary searches.